mozilla-iam/mozilla-iam/GitHub-Security-Settings.md

     - Include the teams which should be able to affect code (i.e. write, commit, push code)
     - Do **NOT** include the teams that may not (such as issue managers, bots, etc.)

   NOTE: "Restrict who can push to this branch" is effectively the control by which you may allow specific teams to write issues without being able to change code.
 This does not prevent these teams from contributing through pull-requests.
-It prevents these teams to merge code.
+It prevents these teams from merging code.